Xenexes/BragDocBuddy/README.md

 * I always have multiple terminals open, so adding a new brag is super easy
 * It's automatically versioned without thinking about it
 * I can quickly get an overview of the last week, month, etc.
+* I can use the overview to generate a summary or formated document with AI
+* I can use the overview for self-assessment
 * Automatically sync merged GitHub pull requests to your brag document
+* Automatically sync your resolved Jira issues to your brag document

 ## References: